 The 'dead' cylinder's fuel injector could be clogged or faulty.
-And finding out can be challenging since the fuel injectors are under the intake manifold plenum.
+Unfortunately, the 3.4L V6 engine's fuel injectors are under the intake manifold plenum (which complicates testing them).

 There are quite a few ways to test a fuel injector.
 Unfortunately, most of them involve expensive diagnostic equipment.
 If you have the diagnostic equipment or can get it, then this is your next step.

-Personally, I've used a process of elimination to pinpoint a bad fuel injector that has been very effective on the GM 3.1L V6 engine.
+Personally, I've used a process of elimination to pinpoint a bad fuel injector that has been very effective on the GM 3.4L V6 engine.
 This is what I do:

 - I make sure that the 'dead' cylinder is receiving spark.

-- This involves confirming that the spark plug wire is good and delivering spark.
+- This involves confirming that the 'dead' cylinder's spark plug wire is delivering spark.

 - I also remove the spark plug and confirm that it is in good shape.

-- I test the cylinder's compression and make sure it's within an acceptable range (compared to the others).
+- I test the cylinder's compression and ensure it's within an acceptable range (compared to the others).

 - I check the intake manifold gasket.
 Specifically: